 A Columbia Law School graduate, professor Dari-Mattiacci started his career at the University of Amsterdam in 2004 as the co-director and then director of the Amsterdam Center for Law & Economics.
 He joined the University of Amsterdam again in the fall of 2020 after a time at Columbia Law School where he was the Alfred W. Bressler Professor of Law and taught Contracts.

 He holds degrees in law (D.Jur.
 University of Rome “La Sapienza”, LL.M. and J.S.D.
 Columbia Law School), law & economics (LL.M. and Ph.D.
 Utrecht University) and mathematics (B.A.
 University of Amsterdam).
-He is a leading scholar working at the intersection of law, economics, and history.
+He works at the intersection of law, economics, and history.
 His recent scholarship has focused on the evolution of legal institutions and business organizations, the interplay of contract and property institutions, and the enforcement of regulations.
 He has held visiting appointments at George Mason University, the University of Chicago, Columbia University, and New York University.
 In 2018-2020 he served as the president of the European Association of Law & Economics.

 His Erdos number is 4.

-Curriculum vitae, SSRN and Google Scholar
+Curriculum vitae, SSRN, Google Scholar and ECGI

 Roman Law & Economics, the book